 How do I know what companies are participating in the program?

-Participating Employers can be found on the Home Page of this website.
+The current Participating Employers are listed below.
 In addition, FlaSEIA and FSEC will sponsor outreach events to connect employers and potential apprentices.
 New employers will be added to the program, so check back often.